alanmitchell/resol-to-lora/docs/linux-system-notes.md

 run the [JSON live data server](https://github.com/danielwippermann/resol-vbus/tree/master/examples/json-live-data-server).

 * Both this project (resol-to-lora) and the JSON live data server are configured to run as services through use of systemd.
-See the systemd unit files in this repo.
+See the systemd unit files in this repo in the `system-files` directory.

 * Status information is automatically copied to a file on a USB flash drive when a USB flash drive is inserted.
 See the [status](../status) script in this repo.